 Chicken wings shouldn’t be reserved for Super Bowl Sunday.
 Finger-licking, addicting, and satisfying, the wing is way more versatile than we give it credit.
 That said, it can be difficult to know where to buy good wings.
 This is especially true in Utah.
-Here are the nine best places to get delicious wings in the state!
+Here are the eight best places to get delicious wings in the state!

 There are so many ways to prepare and eat chicken, but the Wing Coop has obsessed over perfecting the chicken wing.
 The chicken is fresh, the sauces are diverse (think “Honey Habanero,” “Raspberry Chipotle,” and “Loco Lime”) and the addiction is real.